FoxAllUp/JS-UI-Automation-Frameworks/README.md

-# Automated Testing in JS course Module 4 TASK: JS UI Automation frameworks
+# Automated Testing in JS course PROJECT

 This project contains automated tests for the Practice Software Testing website using WebDriverIO (WDIO) with Cucumber BDD framework.